allegheny-computer-science-203-s2021/lab08_final-report/report.md

 - [ ] Contributed to the GitHub Pull Requests.
 - [ ] Used a project board and contributed to the management of the board.
 - [ ] Commits merged to the main branch on GitHub.
-- [ ] Assessed your development of software engineering skills.
+- [ ] Assessed your development of software engineering skills in the assessment document.
-- [ ] Wrote sentences about your software engineering skills.
+- [ ] Wrote sentences about your software engineering skills in the assessment document.
 - [ ] Completed all writing tasks in this report document.

 ## Code of Conduct